Save on pet insurance for your pet

 There are many factors to weigh up before deciding on the optimum age to neuter or spay your dog.

 Spaying the Female: Traditional advice was to spay around 5 to 6 months of age.
 This provides protection against both mammary cancer and pregnancy.
 However, research in large breed dogs shows a tendency to an increased risk of bone cancer and certain hematogenous cancers.
-Therefore, owners of large dogs should consider waiting until their dog has finished growing, at 18 months or older.
+Therefore, pet parents of large dogs should consider waiting until their dog has finished growing, at 18 months or older.
 It is best to discuss the pros and cons with your vet, in order to ascertain what's best for your individual pet.

 Neutering the Male: Again, the ground has shifted with regards to the need for male neutering and the timing.
 If a dog is allowed to roam, then neutering is best, period.
 For a dog that is closely supervised, there is no compelling scientific proof for the health benefits of neutering.
 Often cited is protection against prostate cancer, but in fact, this does not seem to be the case.
 Neutering does protect against hormonal enlargement of the prostate as the dog ages, but this problem responds well to treatment, including neutering at an older age.